 - As for the eight-hour class you must attend, I personally found it to be very informative and rewarding, though others I talked to felt it was painfully boring.
 Whatever your feelings are, you have to take it, so get it over with as soon as possible.

-- One warning: You will be tested for drug and alcohol use during class so be very careful.
-If you test positive then you will be thrown out of class and have to pay the fee all over again.
-While this sounds like common sense, two people in my class were sent home because of drinking so it must not be that obvious to everyone.
+- One warning: You will be tested for drug and alcohol use during class, so be very careful.
+If you test positive, you will be thrown out of class and have to pay the fee all over again.
+While this sounds like common sense, two people in my class were sent home because of drinking, so it must not be that obvious to everyone.

 Preparing to Go to Court

 - Between getting arrested and potentially going to court, your lawyer will be doing "investigation" for your case.
-This is where he goes over your arrest with a fine-toothed comb, looking for even the slightest mistake made by the police.
+They will go over your arrest with a fine-toothed comb, looking for even the slightest mistake made by the police.

 - In my case, unfortunately, there was nothing to be found.
 I have heard, however, that many people get off because the officers didn't have their breathalyzer certification up to date or the machines had glitches.

-- This process takes a little over a month and you will be given a report of what was found.
-Once this is completed you and your lawyer will meet to go over your case and take what he thinks is the best course of action.
+- This process takes a little over a month, and you will be given a report of what was found.
+Once this is completed, you and your lawyer will meet to go over your case and take what they think is the best course of action.

-- It's important to be realistic and realize your lawyer may be trying to paint a rosier picture than how things actually are.
-If you blew over a .15 blood-alcohol volume and the police department had all their ducks in a row it is unlikely you are going to get off on a reckless driving charge.
+- It's important to be realistic and realize that your lawyer may be trying to paint a rosy version of the incident.
+If you blew over a .15 blood-alcohol volume and the police department had all their ducks in a row, it is unlikely you are going to get off on a reckless driving charge.